HOMELESSNESS & NEIGHBORHOOD PROTECTION

 Prioritize code enforcement.

 I believe we must respect all our neighborhoods and property rights because each have a special charm and unique character.
-We must increase code enforcement and a method to immediately address graffiti removal, and residential overcrowding and boarding.
+We must increase code enforcement and a method to immediately address graffiti removal, nuisances, and unsafe activities.
 I strongly support residential and commercial “pride in ownership” incentives so that private properties are well maintained.

 The City Council’s role is to assure that all neighborhoods have sound infrastructure, safety and sanitation.
-They should to encourage and helps residents get involved on the block where they live; not wait until others do something for them.
-The Council also needs to create public/public partnerships and public/private partnerships for positive interventions in response to problems like improving public health, more open space, and assisting seniors or disabled persons who cannot repair their property on their own.
+I encourage residents get involved on the block where they live.
+The Council also needs to create public/public partnerships and public/private partnerships for positive interventions in response to problems like homelessness, improving public health, expanding open space, and assisting seniors or disabled persons who may not be able repair their property on their own.